 - give us feedback.

-b. advertising networks based inside and outside the EU; and
+b. advertising networks based inside and outside the UK; and

-c. information processing providers based outside the EU.
+c. information processing providers based outside the UK.

 Purposes for which we will use your personal data